-Chronic toxicity and reversibility of antifertility effect of immunization against gonadotropin-releasing hormone in male rats and rabbits
+Chronic toxicity and reversibility of antifertility effect of immunization against gonadotropin-releasing hormone in male rats and rabbits (PDF)

 Kumar,Narender; Savage,Toyin; DeJesus,William; Tsong,Yun-yen; Didolkar,Ashok K.; Sundaram,Kalyan